-Those who are not familiar with the tenets of the Islamic faith may mistake the rituals of Hajj for Kabah worship.
-They might think that pilgrims are praying to the Kabah to fulfill their requests or to save them.
+Those who are not familiar with the tenets of the Islamic faith may mistake the rituals of prayers and Hajj for Kabah worship.
+They might think that Muslims are praying to the Kabah to fulfill their requests or to save them.

 But that is totally wrong.